BjarkeCK/ValheimSeedFinder/README.md

 # Usage

 ### Search Resolution
 How many points is analyzed for each seed.
 The larger this value is, the more precise your search results will be.
 So if you want to search for a very small area, you'll likely want to increase the resolution.
-But the higher the resolution is, the slower the it will search.
+But the higher the resolution is, the slower it will be.

 ### CPU Usage
 You can drag this all the way down to 0, to pause scanning.